louiselalanne/PROC26/README.md

 # Pirate Invasion! 🏴‍☠️

-Project developed using the P5 library and JSON files for the animation of the boats and water.
+Project developed using P5, Sweet Alert and Matter Libraries, also JSON files for the boat and water's animation.
 Made in partnership with [Byjus future school](https://www.byjusfutureschool.com/).
 Defend the island from the pirates by shooting cannonballs!

 ## How to play: 🕹️